mastaehe/bonsaiai.github.io/source/includes/inkling-reference/_inkling-reference.html.md

 An Inkling file contains the concepts (what you want to teach the AI), a set of schemas (which describe the data) and the curriculum (how you want to teach the concepts) necessary to train your BRAIN.
+Training your BRAIN will also require a simulator.
+Python simulators are introduced [here][1].

 ### Purpose